wesql/wescale/doc/toturial/03-Read-Write-Split & LoadBalancer.md

-#
+# Introduction

+WeSQL-Scale simplifies application logic by automatically routing read queries to read-only nodes and write queries to the read-write node.
+This is achieved by parsing and analyzing SQL statements, which improves load balancing and ensures efficient use of available resources.

+WeSQL-Scale also helps manage read-only nodes by routing queries to the appropriate node using various load balancing policies.
+This ensures that the workload is evenly distributed across all available nodes, optimizing performance and resource utilization.

 The goal of this tutorial is to explain how to enable read-write-splitting and load balancing functionality for WeSQL-Scale.
-WeSQL-Scale will parse statements to send write queries to the master server and distribute read queries for load balancing across the slave servers.

 # Setting through the set command.